ArinzeGit/RTL-Jest-Test-App/README.md

 # RTL-Jest Test App

 This is my very first project that includes testing.
 It takes 'name' and 'email' from input fields and adds to a dynamic table.
 I used this to learn/practice writing `unit tests`.
-This is just a test app (pun intended).
+This is just a test app (pun intended) with only 6 tests.
 I will test more sophisticated apps in future projects.

 ## Table of contents